National Security Agency

 An example of such a product is the

 of embeddable KG-84 encryption devices.

-Although most of the NSA's work on encryption is classified, some information
+Although most of the NSA's work on encryption is secret, some information

 has been published in the past, either as part of the NSA's participation in

 standards processes, or after an algorithm has been declassified.

 Below is an (incomplete) overview of NSA-developed approved algorithms.

 AIM, SafeXcel-3340 and PSIAM.

 256-bit block cipher algorithm, used in numerous products.